turambar173/indigo-lbtda-onedata/README.md

 ### Access your spaces with POSIX

-In Onedata files can also be accessed directly via POSIX protocol, using Oneclient tool.
+In Onedata, files can also be accessed directly via POSIX protocol, using Oneclient tool.
 With Oneclient you can mount your spaces in your local file system tree.

 The basic command line syntax to mount spaces using a specific Oneprovider is